ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/checkpoints/mechanical-challenge.md

 # Mechanical Challenge Checkpoint
 To pass this checkpoint, your robot should meet the following requirement:

-* Successfully incorporate a defense or offense mechanism
+* Successfully incorporate a defense or offense mechanism (Consult the Rules section on what is permitted)

 **OR**